nrwl/nx/docs/angular/guides/modern-angular/protractor-to-cypress.md

 Let's say your existing app is named `my-awesome-app` and the e2e Protractor tests are located in `my-awesome-app-e2e`.

+0. Before you start, make sure you have a clean git working tree (by committing or stashing any in progress changes)
 1. Create a throw away app named `delete-this-app` using `Cypress` for the e2e setting.
    ```bash
    nx g @nrwl/angular:application --name=delete-this-app --e2eTestRunner=cypress